nicudy/ImgRepo/README.md

 # About the application

+This application is the beginnings of a photo album application.
 Currently the application can only upload single photos.
 When a photo is selected to be uploaded, its metadata is stored within the database and the file is stored in /api/ImageRepo in order to fulfill the basic add functionality.
 This is a first past implementation to be improved upon in future iterations.

 # Future improvements